imdoroshenko/graphql-wrapper/README.md

 # GraphQL middleware
 -------
-This is a small library gives ability to apply middleware for your resolvers by using specific rules.
-It can be use for logging, collecting metrics, to cache, to modify the parameters or response, to authorisation and access control.
+This is a small library that makes it possible to apply middleware for your resolvers by using specific rules.
+It can be used for logging, collecting metrics, to cache, to modify the parameters or response, for authorization and access control.

-It's build to be used with express-graphql but it can be used with
+It's build to be used with express-graphql but it can be used with any other library or stand-alone.

 ## Installation